KDLT/axie-scholars-manual/README.md

 Day 4-7: **Spend 10 denergy _each_ on Adventure and Arena.** Do not concern yourself about MMR loss just yet.
 You're piloting a fairly competitive team so you're bound to climb when you've improved enough.
 For now your primary goal will be **correctly keeping track of your opponent's energy.** I cannot stress this enough.
 As far as I'm concerned energy counting is the ticket to entering the 2,000 MMR range.
 That's the range where you'll start to really cash in especially since your "share upgrade" will kick in when you break the 2k MMR barrier.
 More on this later.
 ### Week 2
 ![img of adventure map](https://i.imgur.com/PtZUatI.png)
 Day 8-10: **Spend 20 denergy on Adventure** and play _at least 10 Arena matches._ If you didn't get your 5 wins in those 10 Arena matches, don't sweat it.
 Take a break and resume when you're ready.
 There exists unlucky spells where it feels like you can't draw the cards you need or all the critical strikes in the world's hitting you.
 There's a fair bit of luck involved but don't let your misfortune get in the way of keeping true to your energy counting fundamentals.
 On the adventure side of things you're probably farming at Ruin 9 or Ruin 11 at this point.
 Ruin 12 is a difficult one.
-However, in line with the goal of making Adventure as simple as possible, you ough to continue working towards reaching Ruin 20.
+However, in line with the goal of making Adventure as simple as possible, you ought to continue working towards reaching Ruin 20.
 First you've got to break out of Ruin 12, then farm Ruin 14.
 This is why you're spending 20 denergy on Adventure for around three days.
 ![rock paper scissors](https://i.imgur.com/ZZywVzc.png)
 Day 11-14: **Spend 15 denergy on Arena and 5 denergy on Adventure.** At this point, you're getting used to counting your opponent's energy.
 That is still your primary concern.
 Your secondary goal now is to memorize your cards' damage numbers on different classes of opposing Axies.
 You've probably encountered instances where you fell short of knocking out an Axie by just a few hit points or spent way too much energy trying to knock an opposing Axie.
 Knowing your own damage numbers against different classes is yet another thing that sets players apart.